Amorphophallus titanum: Inflorescence

 After some years, when the tuber is sufficiently large, the plant develops an inflorescence instead of a leaf.
 This can take ten years from seed; subsequent flowerings can be more frequent, typically at intervals of three to seven years.
 The inflorescence can reach over 3 m in height.

 The inflorescence consists of a tall fragrant spadix of flowers wrapped by a spathe, shaped like an upside-down bell, resembling a petal.
 The spathe is deep green with cream-coloured specks on the outside, and dark burgundy red or maroon on the inside.
 Its sides are ribbed, creating a frilled edge.
 Near the bottom of the spadix, hidden from view inside the sheath of the spathe, the spadix bears two rings of small flowers.
 The upper ring bears between 450 and 5,000 small cream-coloured male flowers; the lower ring consists of the pink carpels of female flowers.
 Shortly before flowering, the two leaflike bracts at the base of the spathe dry up and die.
 The female flowers open before the male flowers to prevent self-pollination.
-The flowers last for 24 to 36 hours.
+The flowers last for between 24 and 36 hours.